New Mexico Library Foundation

 Since 1992, NMLF has helped New Mexico libraries foster lifelong learning and ensure relevance to the communities they serve.
 We do this by providing grants to libraries to build and maintain their collections, update information access technology, and enhance library programs.

 In 2020, we suspended our Development and STEM grant cycles.
-In lieu, we provided $500 to 10 New Mexico libraries, in support of racial justice and COVID-19.
+In lieu, we provided $500 to 10 New Mexico Libraries, in provide relief and funds to address racial justice and COVID-19 needs in their communities.

 Alvarado Elementary School – Albuquerque, NM.